dragonflydb/dragonfly/docs/namespaces.md

 # Namespaces in Dragonfly

-Dragonfly will soon add an _experimental_ feature, allowing complete separation of data by different users.
+Dragonfly added an _experimental_ feature, allowing complete separation of data by different users.
 We call this feature _namespaces_, and it allows using a single Dragonfly server with multiple tenants, each using their own data, without being able to mix them together.